 #17 – Group Fitness Rates

 Will your group fitness classes be offered at an additional cost or will they be part of the membership fees?
-Some health clubs and gyms charge a separate rate for group fitness classes, while some offer free group fitness classes with an active membership.
+Some health clubs and gyms charge a separate fitness rate for group fitness classes, while some offer free group fitness classes with an active membership.
 Additionally, some offer two membership options where members can pay more monthly for unlimited classes if they so choose.

 #18 – Personal Training Session and Package Rates